ragdata-archive/multil.ink/idea.md

-search bar which does something similar (&search=content)

 add https if not there when editing profile

-change email/password for users
+change email/password for users (and on admin dash? [just email tho])

 add a self delete option?